 I looked around and saw so many successful food bloggers.
 Why could I not be one of them?

 - I can cook!
 I mean I can cook really well.

 - I can take pictures sure there is a little bit of difference in photographing crime scenes to beautiful food pictures.

 With effort and work, my food photography will get better.

 Writing about food and life – I can do that!

-Again, it is going to take practice to get good at it.
+It's going to take practice to get good at it.
 It took me 16 years to build a career.

 It will take time to build this into a career.
 But that is okay.
-In the meantime, it is more vital for me and my family that I spend my time investing my time in things that make me healthy and happy.
+In the meantime, it is more vital for me and my family that I spend time investing my time in things that make me healthy and happy.

 After some treatment and some counseling, I recovered from PTSD, for the most part.
 I think there will always be a few things that I can never unsee.

 The important part is, I can sleep again.